 Steps to Stop the Silence

-Center Wellington Councillor Neil Dunsmore is embarking on a heart felt journey, to raise awareness for mental health issues in our community and across our country.
-He will walk from the Center Wellington Councillor Chamber’s in Elora to the Peace Officer’s Memorial in Ottawa, which is held this year on Sunday September 27th.
+Last Year Center Wellington Councillor Neil Dunsmore embarked on a heart felt journey, to raise awareness for mental health issues in our community and across our country.
+He walked from the Center Wellington Councillor Chamber’s in Elora to the Peace Officer’s Memorial in Ottawa, on Sunday September 27th.

-The total journey will be approximately 500 km and Neil's goal will be to keep a pace of 30 km a day.
+The total journey was approximately 500 km and Neil kept his goal keep a pace of 30 km a day.